Watts-Lab/task-mapping/tasks/Arithmetic problem 4.md

 # Summary
 In this task, all group members receive different clues, and have to collaborate to reach a solution to the problem.
-The problem involves figuring out the minimum number of workers that you must hire in order to complete a certain building in 10 days.
+The problem involves figuring out which make of truck to purchase that will give maximum service per unit cost.

 # References
 Main paper: http://collections.uakron.edu/digital/collection/p15960coll1/id/21257/